MainTechAI/Portfolio/Projects/ChemTox/README.md

 # Chemical toxicity prediction

+The goal was to test different machine learning approaches for assessing the toxicity of a chemical by predicting its approximate LD50 value.
+The input data is a chemical encoded in SMILES format.
+Several machine learning and deep learning models were tested.

-## The project was made in 2020.
-It serves more like a proof-of-concept.
+The project was made in 2020.
+It serves more as a proof-of-concept.
-## (TODO) write an email
-## (TODO) Add description of results.
-Which model is better?
-Why?
-How can results be improved?
-Data sampling could significantly affect the accuracy of the model.
-TODO: check it